 Looking for a mediation on the Samaritan Woman?
 Try BELIEF IN GOD

 The Samaritan Woman is not given a name.
 This is common in John’s gospel – there are several people who are unnamed.
 Among these are the Mother of Jesus, the Beloved Disciple, the Paralyzed Man at the Pool, the Man Born Blind, and the Royal Official.
-These were real people with real names, identities and stories, but making them nameless made the stories applicable to all people.
+The stories about Jesus are for all people, named or not.

 The Samaritan woman was a foreigner from a despised religious group, but her story made a clear statement about the role of women in the early Christian communities.